dominikWin/LibraryAttendance/README.md

 # LibraryAttendance

-LibraryAttendance is a rewrite of [LibraryAttendanceProgram](https://github.com/DCHSProgrammingClub/LibraryAttendanceProgram)
+LibraryAttendance is a rewrite of [LibraryAttendanceProgram](https://github.com/DCHSProgrammingClub/LibraryAttendanceProgram), write might be a better word though.

 ## Build